 In November 2010 Blue was made a patron of the UK Music Producers Guild, the MPG

 Blue now lives permanently in Germany and for the past seven years from January until May Blue has been touring Europe with a Musical review of the Bee Gees life and songs called ‘Massachusetts’ fronted by the Egiziano brothers with their great Italian band and ladies.
 Each year it gains in popularity and for the past year the show was joined by Vince Melouney and Dennis Bryon so it now consists of three original members.
-He will not be touring in 2020 with ‘Massachusetts’ this will give him time to concentrate on new projects one of which will be mixing a live version of the Strawbs ‘Grave New World’ recorded in New York in April 2019.
+He will not be touring in 2020 with ‘Massachusetts’ this will give him time to concentrate on new projects such as Strawbs new album ‘Settlement’ and once finished will start mixing a live version of the Strawbs ‘Grave New World’ recorded in New York in April 2019.
 More projects are with Robin-John Gibb and Andrew Eborn ‘Sunday Night Live’ is one and takes place in London’s beautiful Art-Deco Bloomsbury Ballroom.
+Another quite diverse music opportunity came about in 2020 meeting his now ‘prodigy’ Nasiib who creates beats which they then turn into tracks for rap artists and have a lot of success with Da Youngstas and Prodigal Sunn from the Wu Tang Klan.
+Blue was recently introduced to Melba Moore who covered a Bee Gees track back in the 70’s and has an amazing voice and is now in the process of creating a track for her.

 Blue is still hopeful that one day Barry and the original band of Dennis , Alan and himself will play together and pay tribute to the sad loss of brothers Andy, Maurice and Robin…